-The authors acknowledge financial support by the Austrian Science Fund (FWF) through SFB ViCoM F41 (P04 and P03), through project P26220, and through the START program Y746, as well as by NAWI-Graz.
+through Project No. P26220, and through the START program Y746, as well as by NAWI-Graz.
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1125915.
-We thank J.-S. Kang for the permission to reproduce data and for helpful suggestions.
-We are grateful for stimulating discussions with J. Mravlje, F. Maislinger and G. Kraberger.
+We thank J.-S. Kang for the permission to reproduce data and for helpful discussions.
+We are grateful for stimulating discussions with J. Mravlje, F. Maislinger, and G. Kraberger.
 The computational resources have been provided by the Vienna Scientific Cluster (VSC).
-All calculations involving tensor networks were performed using the ITensor library45.
+All calculations involving tensor networks were performed using the ITensor library [49].